-&lt;sup>1 The test must be an FDA authorized COVID-19 viral test such as an antigen or NAAT/PCR test.
+-0R- - At least 10 days have passed since your symptoms first started; and - You have not had a fever for at least 24 hours without the use of fever-reducing medicine.
+How to count days: Day 0 is your first day of symptoms.
+Day 1 is the first full day after your symptoms developed.
+If your doctor initially thought your symptoms were due to COVID-19 (and you did not 1 The test must be an FDA authorized COVID-19 viral test such as an antigen or NAAT/PCR test.
 Antigen tests are preferred.
 Self-tests are acceptable, but if used for return to work they must be observed or reported in a certain way.
 For more information see Cal-OSHA Testing FAQs.
 Check with your employer about how to get tested.

-- B) If you tested positive for COVID-19 and you never develop symptoms, you must stay home until: - At least 5 days have passed since your initial positive COVID-19 viral test r sult was taken, and - You have a negative COVID-19 viral test result from a specimen cellected on Day 5 or later.
+test positive for COVID-19), but they reassessed your diagnosis and decided that you are not infected, you can stop isolating after 24 hours of being fever-free without the use of fever-reducing medicine.
+Note: If you are a close contact to a person with COVID-19 you must follow the instructions on the Instructions for Close Contacts webpage. - B) If you tested positive for COVID-19 and you never develop symptoms, you must stay home until: - At least 5 days have passed since your initial positive COVID-19 viral test result was taken, and - You have a negative COVID-19 viral test2 result from a specimen collected on Day 5 or later. -0R- • You must stay home for 10 days after your initial positive test was taken.

--OR-

-You must stay home for 10 days after your initial positive test was taken.